 Consider a personal loan

-A debt consolidation loan allows you to wrap up all your debt into one package and often supplies a lower interest rate.
-If a balance transfer doesn’t pan out, a debt consolidation loan could be another great option.
+If you can’t find a balance transfer credit card that meets your debt repayment needs, certain types of personal loans could provide you with a similar solution.
+For example, a debt consolidation loan allows you to wrap up all of your debt into one package, often with a lower interest rate.
+If a balance transfer doesn’t pan out, a debt consolidation loan could be a solid option for you.

-Before you apply for a balance transfer credit card, take time to understand the details and benefits of each one to help decide which may be the best fit for you.
+Before you apply for another balance transfer credit card, make sure you understand the details and benefits of each card you’re applying for so you can make an informed decision about which balance transfer card may be the best fit for you.
+For example:

-- Does it have a balance transfer fee, and, if so, how much is it?
+- Does it have a balance transfer fee?

-- How long do I have to make a balance transfer request after opening?
+- How long do you have to make a balance transfer request after opening the account?

 - What is the transfer limit of the card?